Low vision service outcomes

 Title: Low vision service outcomes: a systematic review

-Author: Alison Binns, Catey Bunce, et al; Publisher: RNIB; Year of publication: 2009.
+Author: Alison Binns, Catey Bunce, et al; Publisher: RNIB.

-Despite several reports of small improvements in mood following low vision rehabilitation there is no evidence that even the well resourced Veterans Affairs programme can reduce depressive symptoms in its client group.
-However, other types of programme such as “Independent Living Programmes” and “Adaptive Skills Training” may help people ‘adjust’ to vision loss.
+- Despite several reports of small improvements in mood following low vision rehabilitation there is no evidence that even the well-resourced Veterans Affairs programme can reduce depressive symptoms in its client group.
+However, other types of programmes such as “Independent Living Programmes” and “Adaptive Skills Training” may help people ‘adjust’ to vision loss.